|Telephone:||0121 262 6520|

 The complaints manager will establish the nature and scope of your complaint having due regards to the Financial Conduct Authority’s direction to:

 - Deal with complaints promptly and fairly

 - Give complainants clear replies and, where appropriate, fair redress

-It is the firm’s policy to treat all complainants the same, however, eligible complainants are legally defined and have additional rights in law that we must acknowledge and adhere to.
+It is the firm’s policy to treat all complainants the same, however eligible complainants are legally defined and have additional legal rights that we must acknowledge and adhere to.

-Eligible complainants are those who have a potential claim against a firm based whereby it believes he/she has suffered a financial loss due to poor advice or service that are:
+Eligible complainants are those who have a potential claim against a firm based on their belief that he/she has suffered a financial loss due to poor advice or service and are: